finbourne/sample-notebooks/examples/README.md

-# Overview
+# LUSID Jupyter notebooks

 This repository contains Jupyter notebooks that show how to use [LUSID](https://www.finbourne.com/lusid-technology).
-The examples in this repository are in Python. but the underlying LUSID functionality can be implemented using any language which can call our standard REST APIs.
+The examples in this repository are in Python. but the underlying LUSID functionality can be implemented using any language that has a HTTP client library.
 The notebooks are divided into two categories:

 * `features` - Notebooks showing specific LUSID features.
-These notebooks are generally short and specific.
+These notebooks are short and specific.
 * `use-cases` - Notebooks showing sample business implementations or use-cases.
-These notebooks will generally combine various LUSID features to solve a business use-case.
+These notebooks will combine various LUSID features to solve a business use-case.
 The `use-case` notebooks are generally longer than the `features` ones.

 ## examples/entitlements
 | filename | title | description | features |